lucasgdb/rag-node-example/README.md

 # Retrieval-Augmented Generation (RAG)

-A simple retrieval-augmented-generation (RAG) pipeline that answers JavaScript questions over your own `.txt` documents, using LangChain’s in-memory vector store and a locally-hosted Ollama LLM.
+A simple RAG pipeline that answers JavaScript questions over your own `.txt` documents, using LangChain’s in-memory vector store and a locally-hosted Ollama LLM.

 ---